Arvind Singh Mewar: Career

 Arvind Singh Mewar was the chairman and managing director of the HRH Group of Hotels, which was started by his father in 1963.
 He had a crystal collection in the palace as well as a fleet of antique cars.
 These are open to the public.

 From 1979 to 1981, Arvind Singh Mewar lived and worked in Chicago.
 Back in Udaipur, from 1981 to 1984, he worked as the personal secretary to his father, the former Maharana Bhagwat Singh Mewar.
 In 1982–83, he was General Manager of Lake Palace Hotel, Udaipur.

 Cricketing and polo career

 Mewar played cricket in England.
 He joined Bramhall Cricket Club and later played as an opening batsman for the Lancashire 2nd XI.
 He then moved to Manchester to continue playing in the Lancashire League.
-On 15 December 1961, he made his Ranji Trophy debut against Vidarbha in a match played at Bhopal Nobles' College ground.
+On 15 December 1961, he made his Ranji Trophy debut for Rajasthan against Vidarbha in a match played at Bhopal Nobles' College ground.
 He established The Cricket Institute, Udaipur, to promote the sport across Rajasthan.
 Mewar was actively involved with several cricket associations, including the Rajasthan Cricket Association, the Cricket Club of India, the Bombay Cricket Association, and the Marylebone Cricket Club in London.
 He began playing polo in the 1970s but had to give up the sport for medical reasons.
 He later established the Udaipur Cup at the Cambridge and Newmarket Polo Club.